-Bollards for Safety: In the last few years, two cars overran the parking area above the tennis court and plunged down the hillside.
+Bollards for Safety: In the last few years, two cars have overrun the parking area and plunged into the tennis court.
 Luckily, no one has been injured, but the tennis court fencing was damaged both times and a bench was destroyed had a person been walking on the pathway or a child reading on the bench, serious injury or death could have resulted.
 Seventeen (17) bollards would be placed to protect the picnic and playground area.
 We suggest the addition of at least eleven (11) bollards across the parking and turnaround area.